Tyrn/wei/the-insider-en.typ

      The  mountain road winded like a pumpkin vine.
 Heavy rain shredded with snow started suddenly.
 The  wipers were  not able to handle  it.
-Bemish  was horrified  for Kissur  - he was not old Shun, of course, but he  still could break his neck.
+Bemish  was horrified  for Kissur---he was not old Shun, of course, but he  still could break his neck.

      This mountainous  area was  wild to the utmost.
 Trade had flourished in the coastal regions and three dozens years ago  local cities such as  Lamass or Kudum could  brag about their good communities and  abundant traders.
-The civil war in the Empire turned everything around -  the castles' inhabitants straightened up, the traders' sons left for the castles' regiments and their daughters became concubines.
+The civil war in the Empire turned everything around---the castles' inhabitants straightened up, the traders' sons left for the castles' regiments and their daughters became concubines.
 The  demand for warlike Alom nobility was  such that  an  average  knight could rob  more in two month in the Empire than an